VritikaMalhotra/Money-Manager/README.md

 # Money-Manager
-An android application using which you can keep track of your daily expenses.
+An android application using which you can keep track of your daily expenses.<br/> **Process**
 User has two options whether they want to enter their income or expenditure.
-After that they are supposed to add information like when and where did you receive you spent money.
-Check logs shows Amount received, spent and left and date wise display of all the incomes and expenditures and clear logs will clear the entries.
+After that they are supposed to add information like when and where did you receive or you spent money.<br/> Check logs shows Amount received, spent and left and date wise display of all the incomes and expenditures<br/>Clear logs will clear the entries.

+**Developed using : Android Studio<br/>Language used : Java<br/>Database used :  Firebase realtime database<br>**